-This type of work can be both challenging and rewarding, but it is important that you continue to have a grounding in clinical work throughout.
-The court calls on an expert witness not just for their expertise but also for their relevant knowledge in their specified field.
+Medico-legal work can be both challenging and rewarding, but it is important that you continue to have a grounding in clinical work throughout.
+The Court calls on an expert witness not just for their expertise but also for their relevant knowledge in their specified field.
 Therefore, to be a successful expert witness you need to continue with your clinical practice.
 This means you will need to maintain a fine balance between your clinical work and your medico-legal endeavour as the former will lend valuable credibility to the latter.

-Being reliable, consistent and providing evidence based opinions will help you build a strong reputation for yourself.
-Forming good working relationships with solicitors and medico-legal agencies, while maintaining the all important independence required of the expert witness will increase your chances of being instructed on for a case.
+Being reliable, consistent and providing evidence-based opinions will help you build a strong reputation for yourself.
+Forming good working relationships with solicitors and medico-legal agencies, while maintaining the all-important independence required of the expert witness, will increase your chances of being instructed on a case.
 You must be prepared to market yourself, and the best marketing is the positive experience of your clients.
 This can be achieved by remaining well-informed about your field and the duties of an expert witness, being flexible and resilient in the face of changing priorities and having the right systems in place to keep you organised and minimise error.

 The process of establishing a medico-legal practice is long and demanding, but it is highly rewarding and indeed adds to your clinical duties.
 It is important to be aware of the challenges that lie ahead, but it is equally important to be open to new opportunities.
 Hopefully, reading about some of my experiences can help guide you as you take these first steps.

 **At Inspire MediLaw, we can support you in setting up your medico-legal practice with our expert witness training.
 Contact us for further information***